-Retired Chief Executive Officer and Vice Chairman National Bancshares, Inc. and THE National Bank and a Director of its subsidiary bank, THE National Bank, since 2001.
+Inc, Mr. Kratz served as Chairman of the Board of National Bancshares, Inc. and a Director of its subsidiary bank, THE National Bank, since 2001.
 During that period, for several years, Mr. Kratz served as Chief Executive Officer and Vice Chairman of the parent company and subsidiary bank, respectively.
 Over the past 30 years, Mr. Kratz has served on the boards of directors of numerous community banking organizations along with being a principal investor in several of the organizations.
 Mr. Kratz is also a principal investor in privately held non-financial services related entities.